-BOI's asset quality held steady in Q1 2020, but deteriorated sharply in Q2 as the coronavirus pandemic triggered a steep economic contraction.
-This prompted large scale loan migration to IFRS 9 Stage 2 from Stage 1, with the proportion of Stage 2 loans increasing to 14.4% at end-June 2020 from 6.9% six months earlier.
-The problem loans (PL) ratio was 5.7%, up from 4% over the same period.
-BOI's PL ratio was broadly stable at around 5.8% in Q3 2020.
+BOI's asset quality deteriorated sharply in 2020 as the coronavirus pandemic triggered a steep economic contraction.
+This prompted large scale loan migration to IFRS 9 Stage 2 from Stage 1, with the proportion of Stage 2 loans increasing to 20.1% as of December 2020 from 6.9% as of December 2019.
+The problem loans (PL) ratio also increase to 5.7% from 4.0% over the same period driven by credit migration in property and construction portfolios and the European Union's (EU) new harmonised definition of default rules, while the overall loan book contracted by 2.6% during 2020.
+Problem loans were unchanged in Q1 2021 compared to December 2020.
+We expect problem loans to further increase in 2021 as the government phases out pandemic-related support measures for borrowers.